vsoch/askci/paper/paper.md

 ### Scope of Use

-While this particular example has scoped the AskCI server to be about research computing and technology support, an AskCI server can easily be branded to support any kind of knowledge that can be maintained on GitHub.
+While this particular example has scoped the AskCI Server to be about research computing and technology support, an AskCI Server can easily be branded to support any kind of knowledge that can be maintained on GitHub.
 The setup steps walk the user through the server naming, and this can be easily changed.
 While the main
 README.md was selected for this early template so that the main repository also renders the knowledge content, for a software repository that uses the main README.md for other purposes, a template could be customized to render one or more different files.
-An AskCI server could easily be branded to serve metadata about software, medical or biological knowledge, or specifications.
+An AskCI Server could easily be branded to serve metadata about software, medical or biological knowledge, or specifications.
-Further, by way of the application programming interface, an AskCI server can be integrated with an external ticketing system, support queue, or similar.
+Further, by way of the application programming interface, an AskCI Server can be integrated with an external ticketing system, support queue, or similar.

 ### Development